igar1991/swarm-wiki/README.md

 Swarm Wiki - project for uploading wikipedia pages to the Swarm decentralized network.
 The project uses ZIM archives with articles as a data source, forms pages ready for viewing in a browser, and uploads them to the network using Bee node.

+The main objective of this project is to build a solution with an architecture that allows not only uploading a static Wikipedia to swarm.
+This solution allows third-party contributors to make changes to certain articles without downloading gigabytes of data.
+Such changes will be stored and managed in the contributor's address space.

+After creating an interface for such actions, this solution can be used to build a complete analogue of Wikipedia with contributors and alternative opinions on various articles.
+With this approach, you can switch between different viewpoints easily.

 Demo: https://bzzwiki.xyz/

 Video demo: https://youtu.be/tCx_UVl90As